rjoleary/cs444-joos-compiler/docs/report2.md

 complete.
 To improve that situation, we parallelized testing (and reduced the amount of work) by making a few changes:

-  * instead of one output location, the compiler outputs files next to each input file that match the input file name. (e.g. file1.java -> file1.tokens, file1.parse)
+  * Instead of one output location, the compiler outputs files next to each input file that match the input file name. (e.g. file1.java -> file1.tokens, file1.parse)

-  * reuse stdlib parse between runs
+  * Parsing for stdlib is cached between tests.

-  * some arguments that had been passed through files were now being passed as arguments
+  * Some arguments that had been passed through files are now being passed as arguments.

-The improvement was drastic -- a factor of more than 20.
+The improvement was drastic with a speedup of more than 20x.